abdullahalshubaili/ASCII-Art-Splash-Screen/README.md

 # This was forked from 'ASCII Art Splash Screen' project
 # The original owner was 'DanCRichards'

-\nchanges been done
+changes been done
-\n 1.add metasploit banners
+ 1.add metasploit banners
-\n 2.'ASCII Art Splash Screen' used to get the banners form the github page, now its downloaded locally and can be accessed without internet connection.
+ 2.'ASCII Art Splash Screen' used to get the banners form the github page, now its downloaded locally and can be accessed without internet connection.
-\n 3. when running install.py , it directely appends the ascii.py script which print the banners in bash profile or bashrc.
+ 3. when running install.py , it directely appends the ascii.py script which print the banners in bash profile or bashrc.

-\n
-\n----------------- how to use -------------------
+----------------- how to use -------------------

-\n run python3 install.py
+run python3 install.py
-\n open new terminal and witness the banners
+ open new terminal and witness the banners